hreid1/COMP2000/README.md

    Covers the use of fragments for creating flexible and reusable UI components, including fragment transactions and communication between fragments.

 - **RestAPI**
-   A demo of integrating RESTful APIs in Android using native HTTP libraries like `HttpURLConnection` or `Retrofit` for fetching and displaying data from a remote server.
+   A demo of integrating RESTful APIs in Android using Volley and Gson for fetching and displaying data from a remote server.